cskitty/cskitty.github.io/_pages/about.md

 ![](https://avatars3.githubusercontent.com/u/19498807?s=460&v=4)

 Project Starcoder was started in 2019 by cskitty and milkybunny.
 The site starcoder.org is created to host coding tutorial videos and articles.

-In year 2020, cskitty of Project Starcoder started offering [tutorials and live classes] (/tutorials/) to K12 students throughout USA and Canada.
+In year 2020, cskitty of Project Starcoder started offering [tutorials and live classes](/tutorials/) to K12 students throughout USA and Canada.

 While writing projects for Python tutorials, Milkybunny also creates solutions for [Project Euler](/tags/math/).
-In the meantime,  she is also a little hacker and wrote articles for [Project Euler](/tags/cryptography/).
+In the meantime,  she also writes articles for [cryptography](/tags/cryptography/).

 ## Copyrights and Licensing